While recently updating the all-time most-read post on this blog, “What’s The Best Touring Bike?”, I realised something.

 Bogged down in research for your next big bicycle adventure?

-How To Hit The Road is here to take the pain out of planning a bike tour of any length, duration or budget, with contributions from 50+ veteran riders.
-Available now as a low-price ebook or classic paperback.
+I wrote a book to help with that.
+How To Hit The Road is designed to take the pain out of planning a bike tour of any length, duration or budget.
+Available as a low-priced ebook or paperback.